ansys/pyansys-dev-guide/doc/source/how-to/grpc-api-packages.rst

 only necessary when making a backwards breaking change.
 Non-breaking changes
 include:

-* Adding a new service
+* Adding a service
-* Adding a new method to a service
+* Adding a method to a service
 * Adding a field to a request message

 However, this only applies to the ``vN`` gRPC Protobuf API.
 Python packages